CaloClouds3: Ultra-Fast Geometry-Independent Highly-Granular Calorimeter Simulation: Di-Photon Separation

 While replicating the kinematics is promising, it doesn't address the true purpose of a fast model, which is to replace the full simulation in a reconstruction.
 The only reliable way to evaluate a fast simulation model is to compare the output of a reconstruction applied to showers simulated with the fast model to the output of a reconstruction applied to \gfour{} samples.

-Reconstruction performance on a wider variety of metrics, across a range of fast simulation models, will be presented in a companion paper to this one.
+Reconstruction performance on a wider variety of metrics, across a range of fast simulation models, is presented in a companion paper to this one, a first full physics benchmark for highly granular calorimeter surrogates~\cite{benchmarks}.
 To validate this model with a basic example, we show the performance of \ccthree{} on di-photon separation.

 The di-photon separation is a measure of how far apart two photon showers must be to both be resolved in reconstruction.
 It is computed by firing a pair of photons with the same energy at random distances in close proximity into a barrel segment, then using standard reconstruction software in \keyforhep{}~\cite{key4hep} the event is reconstructed and the number of photons are counted.
 A schematic of this, defining the distance used, can be seen in figure~\ref{fig:diphot_scheme}.